Ethics IAR CE On Self-Directed IRAs On-Demand

 Add to the value you provide clients

-SDIRAs are an ideal way to diversify client portfolios beyond securities, into alternative investments.
-SDIRAs are becoming a mainstay investment -- a game-changing vehicle in modern financial planning.
+SDIRAs are a practical way to diversify client portfolios beyond securities, into alternative investments.
+SDIRAs could become a mainstay investment -- a game-changing vehicle in modern financial planning -- because of their ability to diversify client portfolios broadly and capture the benefits of federally tax qualified investments.

-This class helps fiduciaries guide clients toward what's in their best interest while considering utilizing federally tax-advantaged self-directed IRAs (SDIRAs) to buy and hold alternative investments and private deals.
+This timely class helps fiduciaries guide clients toward what's in their best interest -- diversification -- while considering utilizing federally tax-advantaged self-directed IRAs (SDIRAs) to buy and hold alternative investments and private deals.

 The class empowers IARs, CFPs, CPAs, and CIMAs to ethically guide clients in using retirement accounts for alternative investments.

-Key strategies for structuring investments, including IRA-owned LLCs and C corporation "blockers" are discuss along with compliance considerations in choosing a qualified custodian.
+Key strategies for structuring investments, including IRA-owned LLCs and C corporation "blockers" are discussed along with compliance considerations in choosing a qualified custodian.

 1. Understand the size and potential of retirement account assets. $44 trillion in U.S. retirement accounts drives investment interest.